prantlf/graphviz-webcomponent/README.md

 ### graphviz-script-editor

-The custom element `graphviz-script-editor` shows a graph script with syntax highlighting and allows its editing.
+The custom element `graphviz-script-editor` shows a graph source with syntax highlighting and allows its editing.

 ```html
 <graphviz-script-editor value="..." tab="..." class="..."></graphviz-graph>